ProForce Duke Herbicide.

 One to two weeks before you plan to transition:

-- Make sure that there is adequate soil moisture.
+• Make sure that there is good soil moisture.

-- Add a non-ionic surfactant at 0.25 %.
+• Add a non-ionic surfactant at 0.25 %.
 We suggest Optispread.
-Do not use a spray buffer.
-Duke works best at a water pH of around 7.
+Do not use a spray buffer as Duke works best at a water pH of around 7.

-- You can mix it with Vertmax Duo turf pigment and Vertmax pigment to retain heat and give a quicker result.
+• You can mix it with Vertmax Duo turf pigment and Vertmax pigment to hold heat and give a quicker result.

-- Due to it being “sticky” Duke Herbicide can leave a residual in a spray tank.
+• Due to it being “sticky” it can leave a residual in a spray tank.
 We recommend the use of Tank Aid to clean any residual out of the tank.

 Follow-up Care.

-- Gradually return to usual height of cut.
+• Gradually return to the usual height of cut.

 Duke Herbicide vs Onion Grass.